cakephp/docs/en/core-libraries/internationalization-and-localization.rst

     __('Hello, my name is %s and I am %d years old', 'José', 29);

-It is possible to set the default formatter for all translators cerated by CakePHP before they are used for the first time.
+It is possible to set the default formatter for all translators created by CakePHP before they are used for the first time.
 This does not include manually created translators using the ``translator()`` and ``config()`` methods::